 Frame and equipment size

 One of the first considerations is the overall size of the skid steer.
 Frames are generally large, medium and small and there’s a relationship between the size and what the machine can be expected to do.
-Manufacturers say the most common mistake contractors make when buying a skid steer is not selecting the proper size, including horsepower, for whatever work they’re doing.
+Manufacturers say the most common mistake contractors make when buying a skid steer is not selecting the proper size, including horsepower, for whatever work for what they’re doing.
 “I’ve been on jobsites where they’re trying to do more with a smaller machine and also on sites with too large a machine for the construction area they’re working in and neither situation is very efficient or productive,” Fitzgerald says.

 For example, larger units generally lift higher so if you are using the skid steer to load into a dump truck with higher sideboards you might want a larger skid steer.
 Size also plays a role depending on the jobsite.